Accurate cross-cultural communication of information from one language to another in healthcare contexts.

 Course Format and Schedule

 This course will be offered virtually using Zoom.
-Our program started in January 2024.
-A new program start date will be announced soon.
+Our program starts in early 2026.

 Application